 Patients can easily feel lonely during infusion therapy or a hospital stay.
-Healthcare organizations can help ease this by providing technology that not only makes patients feel more comfortable, but also connects them to their friends, family, and entertainment or distractions they prefer.
+Healthcare organizations can help ease this loneliness by providing technology that can do many things besides making patients feel more comfortable.
+This technology also connects them to their friends, family, and entertainment they prefer.
 Many facilities staff choose to install wall-mounted televisions that use a pillow speaker control, but those can feel impersonal.

 Consumer-grade tablets are not designed with infection control in mind, as they are often only used by a single person.
 They can be damaged during disinfection and consumer warranties may not apply for commercial use.
 Adding sturdy, cleanable cases could make the consumer devices heavier for the patients, which could lead to fatigue or annoyance.

 Few options exist to securely mount a consumer-grade tablet.
 Often, a patient will need to hold the tablet device, which can lead to soreness in the neck from looking down.
 Mobile tablets are easily thrown out with the bed sheets, dropped, damaged or even stolen.
 Having a constant need to replace lost or broken tablets can be a cumbersome expense to consider for any healthcare facility.

 Healthcare-grade TV-tablets are securely mounted on swing-arm solutions.
 These can be adjusted to conveniently match the patient’s position.
 A variety of mounts exist to satisfy patients of all ages, providing extra comfort.
 The mounts can range from infants in a crib to patients required to lie flat or be seated in a chair.

 Arm-mounted devices are designed to swing around to provide entertainment for visitors in the room.
 This causes less noise or light distractions to sleeping patients.
 Because they are mounted securely, there is a lesser risk of damage or theft to the devices.

 Device Power and Charging Design with Patients in Mind